 Course is designed to prepare the second year Respiratory Care student as an expert respiratory care practitioner.
 This five-week rotation is the last clinical rotation before graduation; therefore, students are encouraged to do their final rotation at their desired place of employment.
 This class consists of a clinical rotation only.
-Prerequisite: Accepted into the Respiratory Care program.
+Prerequisite: RC 281 with a minimum grade of C.